 As a signatory of the United Nations Global Compact since 2003, the L'Oréal Group is committed to respecting internationally recognised human rights.
-L'Oréal is also committed to taking any necessary steps to identify and address any actual or potential adverse impacts in which any of its subsidiaries may be involved - either through our own operations or our business relationships.
 We support the Fundamental Conventions of the International Labour Organisation (ILO), even though these conventions have not been ratified by all the countries where we are present.
 In particular, L'Oréal wants to help end the exploitation of children in the workplace and the use of forced labour.
 At L'Oréal we also believe that we can contribute to positive human rights impacts by playing our role as a responsible corporate citizen, addressing the root causes of human rights abuse.

 The L'Oréal Group has been widely recognised for its responsible business practices, including those related to human rights.
-In 2021, L'Oréal was recognised for the 12th time as one of the "World's Most Ethical Companies" by the Ethisphere Institute.
+In 2022, L'Oréal was recognised for the 13th time as one of the "World's Most Ethical Companies" by the Ethisphere Institute.
 This ranking covers the world's largest listed companies that have demonstrated a commitment to ethical business practices through programmes that positively impact employees, communities, and broader stakeholders, and contribute to sustainable and profitable long-term business performance.